Sounders start slow, secure 2-1 victory after pair of Portland penalty misses

 For the Timbers, now 1-0-3, it’s been a miserable time of things given their early season crush of MLS and CONCACAF Champions League games — the latter of which ended with their quarterfinal elimination last Wednesday night in Mexico City by Club America.
 The Sounders know all about juggling MLS and Champions League play and battling through early season turmoil, so they were in the somewhat unfamiliar position of entering Providence Park’s hostile confines with much fresher legs than their jet-lagged and banged-up opponents.

 Thing is, you’d never have known from the lethargic first half turned in by the visitors, their fullback play — especially from recently-scorching left-back Brad Smith — all but locked down by a counterattacking Portland side.
-Neither team got much going the opening 45 minutes, though Ruidiaz missed a gift tap-in opportunity at the goalmouth in the 11th minute on a perfect feed from Will Bruin while Timbers forward Jeremy Ebobisse muffed a point-blank chance from the middle of the box after some Valeri magic worked in traffic just before halftime.
+Neither team got much going in the opening 45 minutes, though Ruidiaz missed a gift tap-in opportunity at the goalmouth in the 11th minute on a perfect feed from Will Bruin while Timbers forward Jeremy Ebobisse muffed a point-blank chance from the middle of the box after some Valeri magic worked in traffic just before halftime.

 Sounders coach Brian Schmetzer was understandably livid at his team’s sluggish play and let it be known during a halftime interview with ABC, which was broadcasting the game to a national audience.
 Things didn’t go much better to start the second half as Ruidiaz missed another close-in chance just four minutes in.